Hyde Park, Chicago: Transportation

 By car, Hyde Park is easily accessed from Lake Shore Drive, which runs along the neighborhood's easternmost edge.
 The Dan Ryan Expressway and Chicago Skyway also lie within a short driving distance.

 In terms of public transit, Hyde Park is served by eleven Chicago Transit Authority bus lines; Metra, Chicago's commuter rail system; and the South Shore Line, an interurban passenger rail service that runs between Chicago and South Bend, Indiana.
 The latter two use the former Illinois Central Railroad's embankment in East Hyde Park, near Lake Michigan.

 The Metra Electric—which has three stations in the neighborhood (51st/53rd St./Hyde Park, 55th-56th-57th St., and 59th St./University of Chicago)—and the CTA's #6 Jackson Park Express bus provide express service to the Loop from early morning to late night.
 The #2 Hyde Park Express and #28 Stony Island busses provide similar service during rush hours.
 Off-peak, however, the #2 does not run, while the #28 does so only to points south.
 CTA's #10 Museum of Science and Industry route also provides express service to downtown, but only between Memorial and Labor Days and from one stop at the museum itself.

-CTA's #15 Jeffrey Local bus runs diagonally through Hyde Park, connecting the neighborhood to points south and to CTA's rapid transit system, the "L", at the Red and Green Lines' 47th and 51st St. stations, respectively.
-The #55 Garfield bus runs east–west through the neighborhood, also connecting it to the Red and Green Lines at their respective Garfield stations, and, ultimately, to Chicago's Midway Airport.
+CTA's #15 Jeffrey Local bus runs diagonally through Hyde Park, connecting the neighborhood to points south and to CTA's rapid transit system, the "L", at the Red Lines' 47th station and the Green Lines' 47th and 51st stations.
+The #55 Garfield bus runs east–west through the neighborhood, connecting it to the Garfield (Red Line) and Garfield (Green Line) stations, and, ultimately, to Chicago's Midway Airport.
 The #4 Cottage Grove and #X4 Cottage Grove Express bus routes run north–south along Hyde Park's westernmost edge.

+The University of Chicago operates shuttles that operate within Hyde Park, with some routes going to Woodlawn, Fuller Park (for Garfield (Red Line) and Garfield (Green Line)), Kenwood or the Loop.
+The university also has the Via RideSmart ride-sharing service for students on campus and the immediate Hyde Park neighborhood.
 CTA also operates three bus routes in collaboration with the University of Chicago: #171 University of Chicago/Hyde Park, #172 University of Chicago/Kenwood, and #192 University of Chicago Hospitals Express.
 The #171 and #172 are local circulator routes that run on a reduced schedule during the summer, while the #192 runs during rush hours only to and from major rail stations in the Loop.

-South Shore Line trains stops only at 55th-56th-57th St. They only board passengers southbound and discharge passengers northbound due to a non-compete agreement with Metra.
+South Shore Line trains stop only at 55th-56th-57th St. They only board passengers southbound and discharge passengers northbound due to a non-compete agreement with Metra.